 Your Performance Is Outstanding

 This communication is easy, but you can improve its impact and effect.
 Mention why and give examples of the reasons for rating the employee’s performance as outstanding.
-The employee will learn from your examples and you can encourage her to do more of the actions identified as noteworthy.
+The employee will learn from your examples, and you can encourage her to do more of the actions identified as noteworthy.

-You Are Currently Performing and Your Performance Can Be Improved
+Your Performance Can Be Improved

 Communicate that the employee is performing and meeting the expectations of the job's requirements, but he has the opportunity to improve performance and aim to become an outstanding contributor.
 Outline the areas that need attention.